michal-bures/konkr_web/index.md

 **Controls** are really simple:

-* Click on a pawn to pick it up.
+* Click on a soldier to pick it up.
 Click again to drop it.
-You can drop pawns on your territory, on enemy territory and even on other pawns.
+You can drop soldier on your territory, on enemy territory and even on other soldiers.
 Try it and see what happens!
 * Click the green button to end your turn.
 * You can also right-click anywhere to undo your latest action.